destinyparra/destinyparra/README.md

 Here are some of my standout projects:

 ### 📱 SignEase - IOT ASL glove with real-time translations
+*Description:* This project involves creating a smart glove that translates sign language gestures into audio output.
+The glove uses 5 flex sensors, to detect hand gestures and interpret the meaning.
+The system uses AWS for backend processing and uses an iPhone as the client interface for interaction.
 [Link to Github] (https://github.com/destinyparra/SignEase)

 ### 🌐 IOS Health App